-- An infrared free-space communications system may require initial alignment with a visible laser beam.
+- An infrared free-space optical communications system may require initial alignment with a visible laser beam.

 - Spot lasers can be used to align machinery, e.g. concerning the position of a rotation axis.

-- In conjunction with a position-sensitive photodetector, tiny movements of a device can be monitored accurately.
+- In conjunction with a position-sensitive detector, tiny movements of a device can be monitored accurately.